Hormonal Hair Loss: Causes And How To Reduce It Naturally

 5 Hormones That Cause Hair Loss

-Testosterone gets converted to DHT (dihydrotestosterone) catalyzed by the enzyme, 5-alpha reductase.
-Excessive amounts of DHT causes hair loss in women (2).
+Testosterone converts to DHT (dihydrotestosterone) catalyzed by the enzyme 5-alpha reductase.
+This is common in genetically predisposed people.
+Excessive amounts of DHT affect hair health.
+It miniaturize the hair follicles, which may lead to hair loss (2).
 One of the ways to reduce testosterone naturally is to lose weight (3).
 Talk to a doctor about treatment options.

 Note: Finasteride is not recommended for women of childbearing age.